-The Committee recommends the General Assembly appropriate the Illinois EPA additional funds, using exclusively existing revenues, to expand the statewide materials management programs.
-Recognizing that and consistent with the uses of the Solid Waste Management Fund,15 the Committee proposes several additional appropriations to meaningfully enhance landfill diversion in Illinois.
+The Committee recommends the General Assembly appropriate the Illinois EPA additional funds, using existing revenues from the Solid Waste Management Fund to expand the statewide materials management programs.
+Recognizing that and consistent with the uses of the Solid Waste Management Fund, 26 the Committee proposes several additional appropriations to meaningfully enhance landfill diversion in Illinois.
 The additional financing would be a combination of grants to local government, recycling facilities, composting facilities, private entities engaged in developing markets for materials diverted from landfills, and to the Illinois EPA.
-Table XX below reflects the Committee's programmatic funding recommendations.
+Table 5 below reflects the Committee's programmatic funding recommendations.
 These recommendations may be achieved without reducing the Illinois EPA's existing appropriations or increasing fees that support these programs.
+The MMAC decided as a committee that it would focus its recommendations and associated requests for additional appropriations from the General Assembly based on current funding options, which is the Solid Waste Management Fund.
 Each recommendation is discussed in further detail below.